Quito in 5 Days

 La Carolina Park

-We reboard our bus and travel through the old city to La Carolina Park; a large park with sports pitches, a running track, a lake and the Botanical Garden.
+We reboard our bus and travel through the old city to the United Nations Boulevard stop.
+From here, we walk to La Carolina Park; a large park with sports pitches, a running track, a lake and the Botanical Garden.

 La Carolina Park